Skip to main content

 Before/After Trace Comparison

 Comparing execution traces captured before and after a code change to detect behavioral differences.
 Unchanged methods should produce identical results.
 Changed methods show exactly what shifted.
 This is the core of deterministic verification.
-Previously called: Semantic Diffing, Dual-Trace Inspection
+Older docs may call this semantic diffing or dual-trace inspection.

 Behavioral Change Detection

 Detecting unexpected changes in application behavior by comparing runtime traces captured before and after a code change.
 BitDive identifies these changes by triggering the same API call on the updated service, capturing a new trace, and comparing it against the recorded baseline.
-Previously called: Semantic Divergence, Behavioral Divergence
+Older docs may call this semantic divergence or behavioral divergence.

 Bytecode Instrumentation